arcus/education_modules/bash_scripting_101/bash_scripting_101.md

 **Pre-requisites**

 Learners should be familiar with locating files and folders stored in a directory system.
-Familiarity with using a command line interface to execute code is recommended but not required.
-This course is designed to be equally useful for those with experience running code as well as for those who are total newbies.

 **Learning Objectives**